perennial, shrub and bedding specialist

 How to care for your olive tree

-The first thing to remember is that olive trees really hate to have wet feet, so make sure that if you have planted yours in a pot there is a large amount of drainage.
-If in ground make sure it’s in free draining ground and not a waterlogged or boggy area.
+The first thing to remember is that olive trees really (and I mean REALLY) hate having wet feet, so make sure that if you have planted yours in a pot, there is plenty of drainage.
+If it is in the ground, make sure it's planted in free-draining soil and not in a waterlogged or boggy area.

-Through a dry spell (more than a week or so) we would be putting around 7-10ltrs a day onto an olive with a root ball (pot size) of 60-80cm diameter where as a pot 30-40cm would likely need 4-5ltrs.
+During a dry spell (more than a week or so), we would be putting around 7–10 litres a day onto an olive with a root ball (pot size) of around 60–80cm in diameter, whereas a pot measuring 30–40cm would likely need around 4–5 litres.
+Bigger will need more, smaller will need less...

-If there is a odd rain shower please don’t think that’s enough, is is unlikely to have been enough for it to have permeated much below the first half inch, so it still will need watering if we are lucky enough for it to be on the warmer side.
+If there is an odd rain shower, I wouldn't assume that's enough; just keep checking at regular intervals.
+With showers, it is unlikely the water will have permeated much beyond the first half inch of soil, so your olive will probably still need watering if we are lucky enough for the weather to be on the warmer side.

 Feeding

-Feed in March and then again mid to late August with Vitax Q4.
+Feed with a good handful of Vitax Q4 in March or April and then again in mid to late August or September.

 Trimming and Pruning

-Trimming can be done all year round so long as you are leaving plenty of foliage on the plant.
+A light trim can be done all year round, so long as you are leaving plenty of foliage on the plant.

-You really can prune them as hard as you like, they will grow back!
-Don’t panic if it takes a while to shoot It can take anywhere up to 6 weeks or more or the plant to get going again.
+You really can prune them as hard as you like — they will grow back!
+Don't panic if it takes a while for new shoots to appear.
+It can take six weeks or more for the plant to get going again.

-Once you get the 'feel' of how to look after your Olea (Olive) it will become second nature.
-Just remember, they don't like being too wet... or too dry, well for too long at least...
+Once you get the feel of looking after your Olea (Olive), it will become second nature.
+Just remember, they don't like being too wet... or too dry... and you'll have a happy olive!

 by Jas Poole – February 22, 2024